hisurfadvisory/MACROSS/ncore/README.md

 	getThis $hex_string 1
 	write-host $vf19_READ

- Alternatively, if you pass a plaintext string as your first parameter, with '0' as your second param, getThis() will return a Base64-encoded value.<br>
+ Alternatively, if you pass a plaintext string as your first parameter, with '0' as your second param, getThis() will return a Base64-encoded value (it will NOT get stored in $vf19_READ!).<br>

 	$encodedstr = getThis 'plaintext string of whatever' 0